-b.
+a.
 Disassembly, Cleaning and Inspection

 When it is necessary to disassemble generator for any reason, make a complete clean up and test to make sure all parts are in satisfactory condition.
-See figure 10-16 for identification of parts.
+See figures 10-16 and 10-17 for identification of generator parts.